Is Your Sleep Normal?

 🇯🇵 Why does Japan sleep so little?

 Japan averages about 6.3 hours — among the lowest in the world.
 Long work hours, lengthy commutes, and a cultural acceptance of sleep deprivation contribute.
-The concept of "inemuri" (sleeping in public) exists precisely because people are so sleep-deprived.
+The concept of inemuri (sleeping in public) exists because people are so sleep-deprived.

 🇳🇿 Why does New Zealand sleep more?